mitchi/TSPARK/README.md

       -s, --st        : use single threaded coloring
       <filename> : file name of the .dot file

+   phiway [command options] <clauses> : Phi-way testing from a list of clauses
+      --algorithm=STRING : algorithm to use: OC,KP or HC
+      --chunksize=NUM    : Chunk of vertices to use for graph coloring.
+Default is 4000 --save             : Save the test suite to a text file --t=NUM            : Generate and join additional clauses using interaction strength t
+      <clauses> : filename for the list of clauses

    pv <t> <n> : enumerate parameter vectors
       <t> : interaction strength
       <n> : number of parameters